calebmsword/kivy/README.md

 Then the slot for the button in row 0 will have a minimum height of 200, the slot for the button in row 1 will have a minimum height of 100, and the slot for button in row 2 will have a minimum height of 300.

-The heights of rows 0 and 1 might actually be larger than 200 and 100, respectively, because they each have the default size_hint value of 1, 1.
-This will only be the case if the height of the gridLayout exceeds that of the sum of each of its rows (600 in this case).
-We will go into detail soon about how size_hint affect the height later.
+The heights of rows 0 and 1 might actually be larger than 200 and 100, respectively, because the child widgets in each row have the default `size_hint` value of `(1, 1)`.
+This will only be the case if the height of the GridLayout exceeds that of the sum of each of its rows (600 in this case).
+We will go into detail soon about how `size_hint` affect the height later.

-If the value of row_force_default is True, then the gridLayout will make the height of each slot the value of row_default_height no matter what.
-It doesn't matter if there are keys in the rows_minimum dictionary and the gridLayout overrides any assigned size_hint or size for any of its child widgets.
-If row_force_default is True, then the value of row_default_height WILL be the height for EVERY row.
-(Note that, by default, row_default_height is 0, so if you set row_force_default to True without assigning a value to row_default_height, the gridLayout will have a height of 0 and not show up on the app at all!)
+If the value of `row_force_default` is `True`, then the GridLayout will make the height of each slot the value of `row_default_height` no matter what.
+It doesn't matter if there are keys in the `rows_minimum dictionary`.
+The  `size_hint` or `size` of any child widgets are also ignored when the GridLayout determines the size of the slots.
+If `row_force_default` is `True`, then the value of `row_default_height` WILL be the height for EVERY row.
+(Note that, by default, `row_default_height` is `0`, so if you set `row_force_default` to `True` without assigning a value to `row_default_height`, the GridLayout will have a `height` of `0` and not show up on the app at all!)

 If the GridLayout height is smaller than the sum of the heights of the rows, each row will still have its minimum height.
-The gridLayout respects the minimum height for each row religiously, even if this requires positioning widgets (or parts of widgets) outside of the Window.
+The GridLayout respects the minimum height for each row religiously, even if this requires positioning widgets (or parts of widgets) outside of the Window.

-Now to discuss how GridLayouts deal with size_hint.
+Now to discuss how GridLayouts deal with `size_hint`.
 To do this, we will introduce the concept of allotted height.
-The allotted height for a gridLayout without any padding or spacing is calculated in the following way:
+The allotted height for a GridLayout without any padding or spacing is calculated in the following way:
 (gridLayout height) - sum(mininum height for each row)

 Consider an example.
 Let us again consider